NaturalIO/captains-log/README.md

     + `Builder::raw_file(LogRawFile)`:  Support atomic appending from multi-process on linux

-    + `Builder::buf_file()` :  Write to log file with merged I/O and delay flush, and optional self-rotation.
+    + `Builder::buf_file(LogBufFile)` :  Write to log file with merged I/O and delay flush, and optional self-rotation.

 * Log panic message by default.